doetlingerlukas/computer-graphics/README.md

 	definitions are).
 We didn't add keyboard functions to increase/decrease those values, because we are slowly running out of keys. :)

+## Texturing

+This animated scene uses textures!
+Every obj-file which is loaded can be correctly textured if it provieds right **vertex-textures**.
+This is guaranteed by a custom function that maps every vertex-texture to the right triangle (you can find this function in the `Setup.c` file.
+There are currently **3 different textures** mapped to objects.
+Keep in mind that the texture at the carousel is not very nice, since the obj-file of the carousel has wrong vertex-textures!

+We have also implemented 2 billboard textures.
+One tree and one cloud.
+They are always facing the camera since they also rotate when the camera rotates, but they will always stay at the same position.

 ## Execution

 This Project uses a Makefile to build and run it.